- What Is It?

 Neonatal or congenital syphilis

-Untreated syphilis in a pregnant women results in death of the fetus in up to 40% of infected pregnant women (stillbirth or death shortly after birth), so all pregnant women should be tested for syphilis at their first prenatal visit.
+Untreated syphilis in pregnant women results in the death of the fetus in up to 40% of infected pregnant women (stillbirth or death shortly after birth), so all pregnant women should be tested for syphilis at their first prenatal visit.
 The screening test is usually repeated in the third trimester of pregnancy as well.
 If infected babies are born and survive, they are at risk for serious problems including seizures and developmental delays.
 Fortunately, syphilis in pregnancy is treatable.

 There are two types of tests used to diagnose syphilis: treponemal tests (that identify antibodies to the causative organism) and non-treponemal tests (that identify the body's response to the infection but not to the organism itself).

 The blood tests used to screen for syphilis are called the Venereal Disease Research Laboratory (VDRL) and Rapid Plasminogen Reagent (RPR) tests.
 These tests detect the body's response to the infection, but not to the actual Treponema organism.
 While these are good screening tests, they are not specific enough to establish the diagnosis.
 These tests can give false-positive results, so a positive screening VDRL or RPR test must be followed by a treponemal test to detect the organism.